What is General Dentistry?

 General dentistry involves the diagnosis, treatment, prevention of a wide range of dental conditions.
 Additionally, general dentistry encompasses the maintenance of overall oral health through cleanings, exams, gum care and other cosmetic, restorative and preventative services.

 Ridgeview Family Dental not only specializes in general dentistry but also offers children’s dentistry which focuses on a patient’s oral health from infancy through their teen years.
-It is important to protect your teeth to keep them strong by daily brushing, flossing, and regular cleanings from Dr. Young.
+It is important to protect your teeth to keep them strong by daily brushing, flossing, and regular cleanings from Dr. Young and Dr. Weststeyn.
 We recommend regular visits once every 6 months to maintain proper oral hygiene and prevent any dental problems from arising.

 General Dentistry Specialties

-In order to maintain your oral health, Dr. Young will cover certain issues during your regular cleanings and perform treatments as necessary.
+In order to maintain your oral health, Dr. Young and Dr. Weststeyn will cover certain issues during your regular cleanings and perform treatments as necessary.
 These general dentistry treatments restore health and beauty to the smile and include: